andreasgrk/phdcode/README.md

 2 refers to Strategy E0 (exports not allowed)

 The arbitrage model is also available in its MATLAB function form where the appropriate input is needed (battery/rectifier/inverter capacities).
+The function MATLAB files are indicated by 'MEGA' at the end of the filename